Infanticide: Economic

-There may have been no specific offense of infanticide in England before about 1623 because infanticide was a matter for the by ecclesiastical courts, possibly because infant mortality from natural causes was high (about 15% or one in six).

-Thereafter the accusation of the suppression of bastard children by lewd mothers was a crime incurring the presumption of guilt.

-The Infanticide Acts are several laws.
-That of 1922 made the killing of an infant child by its mother during the early months of life as a lesser crime than murder.
-The acts of 1938 and 1939 abolished the earlier act, but introduced the idea that postpartum depression was legally to be regarded as a form of diminished responsibility.

-Population control
+Many historians believe the reason to be primarily economic, with more children born than the family is prepared to support.
 Marvin Harris estimated that among Paleolithic hunters 23–50% of newborn children were killed.
 He argued that the goal was to preserve the 0.001% population growth of that time.
 He also wrote that female infanticide may be a form of population control.
 Population control is achieved not only by limiting the number of potential mothers; increased fighting among men for access to relatively scarce wives would also lead to a decline in population.
 For example, on the Melanesian island of Tikopia infanticide was used to keep a stable population in line with its resource base.
+In 1888, Lieut.
+F. Elton reported that Ugi beach people in the Solomon Islands killed their infants at birth by burying them, and women were also said to practice abortion.
+They reported that it was too much trouble to raise a child, and instead preferred to buy one from the bush people.
 Research by Marvin Harris and William Divale supports this argument, it has been cited as an example of environmental determinism.

-Psychological

-Evolutionary psychology

-Evolutionary psychology has proposed several theories for different forms of infanticide.
-Infanticide by stepfathers, as well as child abuse in general by stepfathers, has been explained by spending resources on not genetically related children reducing reproductive success (See the Cinderella effect and Infanticide (zoology)).
-Infanticide is one of the few forms of violence more often done by women than men.
-Cross-cultural research has found that this is more likely to occur when the child has deformities or illnesses as well as when there are lacking resources due to factors such as poverty, other children requiring resources, and no male support.
-Such a child may have a low chance of reproductive success in which case it would decrease the mother's inclusive fitness, in particular since women generally have a greater parental investment than men, to spend resources on the child.
+However, it is argued that it has also occurred equally among rich and poor and during decadent periods of the Roman Empire as during earlier, less affluent, periods.